eeexuanlyx/pocket-recipes/README.md

 Begin searching for recipes!
 Each favourited recipe will be stored in your Airtable workspace table.
 In the app under favourites tab, you may view / remove your favourites.

+Alernatively, the recipe data can also be removed via your Airtable.

+## Limitations & Future Enhancements

+As this program requires the use of Spoonacular API, there is a limit of 150 calls/day, therefore, if the recipe search hits the limit, user may only continue after it resets. _(Saved recipes are still accesible in favourites tab.)_

+You may also fork this repository and make necessary changes to fetch from your desired API.

+As data is needed to be stored in your Airtable API, the deployment of this program may be worked around with, such as implementing login or authentication features.

+A local storage version of this application can also be found in my repositories: [PocketRecipesApp](https://github.com/eeexuanlyx/PocketRecipesApp).
+This allows users to save the recipes to their own local storage device on their web browser.

 ## Planning Materials

 [Spoonacular API](https://spoonacular.com/food-api/) | [Airtable](https://airtable.com/) | [Postman](https://www.postman.com/) | [Image Generator](https://gemini.google.com/app) | [Google Fonts](https://fonts.google.com/selection/embed) | [React Developer Tools](https://react.dev/learn/react-developer-tools) | [React Icons](https://react-icons.github.io/react-icons/) | [Bootstrap](https://getbootstrap.com/)